7 unexpected results of polished concrete.

 3. I know where you've been and when you were there!

-In this image, you can see a light colored footprint that looks like someone just stepped on the concrete a left a foot print.
+In this image, you can see a light colored footprint.
 The only trouble is this footprint wasn't there when you started your polishing job - it just appeared as you were grinding!
 It's IN the concrete.
 What happened?

-So great!
-You just revealved a footprint that is embedded in the concrete.
 Now what?
-If you were doing anything with the slab other than polishing it, it wouldn’t matter at all, but because you are polishing it - it is now visible and it will stay they in the final polish.
+If you were doing anything with the slab other than polishing it, it wouldn’t matter at all, but because you are polishing it - it is now visible and it will stay in the final polish.
 Can you grind the imprint out and get rid of it?
 Possibly.
-But who know how deep the impression is?
+But who knows how deep the impression is?
 And not only that - if you continue grinding in this same area to remove it, you will expose more aggregate in doing so.
 That means you'll most likely have to grind that much off the entire surface to keep the stone aggregates all the same approximate size.
 And that is probably more work than you spec'd out!

 4. UGH, Trenches! a picture tells a thousand words!